 With that loose definition in mind, there are three distinct reasons that content can end up as orphan content.
 These are:

 Poor content quality:

-No matter how good you promote a piece of content, if it isn’t very good the it won’t get shared and it won’t do your brand any favours.
+No matter how good you promote a piece of content if it isn’t very good then it won’t get shared and it won’t do your brand any favours.
 In other words, you can’t polish a turd.
-If the content is truly awful then it may even have a net negative affect.
+If the content is truly awful then it may even have a net negative effect.
 The phrase any publicity is good publicity does not apply in this instance.